shakyShane/wordpress-dev-helper/README.md

 #Huh?
 - When you're developing locally, you'll get your individual files
-- When your site 'live' on your server, you'll get a single, compressed file
+- When your site is 'live' on your server, you'll get a single, compressed file

 ##Why?
 - Not all projects go 'live' just once - So build scripts are not always the best solution.